hxruhime/osu-tp/README.md

 ###### It is currently unknown if this makes a difference.

 ## Behavior Anticipated to Occur
-- Windows does not allow the Windows cursor to move out of the monitor bounds to the left (at all).
+- Windows does not allow the Windows cursor to move out of the monitor bounds where no monitor is present.
-- osu! does not allow the osu! cursor to move out of the monitor bounds to the left (more than half way) depending on certain environmental configurations.
+- osu! does not allow the osu! cursor to move out of the monitor bounds to the where no monitor is present (more than half way) depending on certain environmental configurations.

 *Note: The amount moved past the barrier differs because of where the actual center of the sprite is.*